 1. First Name and Last Name

-Use this field to give a super brief explanation of what you do/what you want to do.
+Use this field to give a super brief explanation of what you do/want to do.
 If you don’t fill this out, LinkedIn will automatically use your current job title and employer.
 This can be okay, but leaving it on the default is a wasted opportunity to make a compelling first impression.
 After all, you have 120 characters, so use them!

 What should you include in your headline?
 Start with a description of what you do, and then make it more specific.
 For example, let’s say you’re an RA.
 By default, LinkedIn might write something like “Resident Advisor at Iowa State University”.